Manually Editing Risk

 • Changes might take a few minutes to be reflected system-wide.

 • Changing the risk score will affect SLAs.
-It might cause a breaching vulnerability to become compliant or vice-versa.
+It might cause an SLA-Exceeding vulnerability to become compliant or vice-versa.

 Read Next: